What skills and certifications do you need for a career in cyber security?

 -

-As organisations introduce AI into their operations, cyber security teams play a critical role in ensuring these technologies remain secure and compliant.
+As organisations integrate AI into business processes, cyber security teams play an increasingly important role in ensuring AI systems remain secure, compliant, transparent, and resilient.

 3. Identity and access management (IAM)